Internationalisation

 Participants in the programme for 2026/2027 are:

 Maiko Yamamoto (Theatre Replacement, Canada) and Ragnheidur Skuladottir (LÓKAL, Iceland) mentor the participants.
-In addition to a series of internal meetings, they will participate in this year’s CPH STAGE as well as West Coast Stage (Sweden) from May 30-31.
+In addition to a series of internal meetings, they participated in CPH STAGE 2026 as well as West Coast Stage (Sweden) from May 30-31.
 In 2027, they will take part together in CPH STAGE as well as ILT Festival.

 This open call in 2026 gave all performing artists based in the Nordic region the opportunity to apply to present their work at Teater FÅR302 during the festival.
 The Baltic Nordic Fringe Network (BNFN) is a network of ten festivals across seven countries in the Baltic-Nordic region, of which CPH STAGE is a member.